DataDog/documentation/content/tagging/using_tags.md

   text: Learn how to assign tags
 ---

 After [assigning tags][1], start using them to filter and group your data in your Datadog platform.
+Tags can be used to include or exclude data.
+When including or excluding multiple tags:

+* Include uses `AND` logic
+* Exclude uses `OR` logic

 ## Events